hashgraph/hedera-services/test-clients/yahcli/README.md

 # Yahcli v0.1.4
-Yahcli (Yet Another Hedera Command Line Interface) supports DevOps actions against Hedera networks given by a _config.yml_.
+Yahcli (_Yet Another Hedera Command Line Interface_) supports DevOps actions against the Hedera networks listed in a _config.yml_ file.

-These actions include updating system files, running validation tests, re-keying accounts, and freezing the network for maintenance.
+Actions include updating system files, running validation tests, re-keying accounts, and freezing networks for maintenance.

 :warning:&nbsp;Besides the _config.yml_, yahcli requires keys and other assets to be present in a specific directory layout.
 The details